 Smart smoke detectors don’t just send push notifications; they also offer users the option to silence the alarm from the accompanying app if, for example, the alarm is sounding because toast burned.
 The detector will also alert users to low batteries to encourage quick replacement and prevent annoying low-battery chirping that always seems to happen in the middle of the night.

 Listening devices listen for alarms from smoke and carbon monoxide detectors and send users push notifications.
-They’re similar to smart batteries; users who aren’t home can contact the fire department for help, but users can’t silence the alarm(s) from their phone.
-Listening devices are geared towards consumers who want to add smart features to their home without replacing all the smoke detectors or batteries in their home.
+They’re similar to smart batteries; users who aren’t home can contact the fire department for help, but users can’t silence the alarm(s) from their phones.
+Listening devices are geared toward consumers who want to add smart features to their homes without replacing all the smoke detectors or batteries in their homes.

 Smart devices can catch a leak when it’s still small, before it devastates a house.